 The top-selling item in its respective category automatically has a sales rank of one within that category.
 For instance, if your yoga mat is BSR #1 in sporting equipment, it means you sold more units than your competitors in that category during a particular time period.
 In other words, products with excellent sales tend to have a low BSR, while those with low sales have a higher BSR.

-For that reason, BSR is usually a good indicator of how well your product is selling on Amazon.
+Therefore, BSR is usually a good indicator of how well your product is selling on Amazon.
 Increasing your product’s sales velocity is the best way to rank higher on Amazon.
 You can enhance your sales velocity by:

-Sessions, also called traffic, is the number of unique customers who visited your product details page within a 24-hour period.
+Sessions, also called traffic, is the number of unique customers who have visited your product details page within a 24-hour period.
 If you don’t seem to be making sales, it’s helpful to look at your sessions to see if people are having trouble finding your listing or are not interested enough to click on it when they do.

 It’s important to not confuse sessions with page views.
-As mentioned earlier, sessions indicate how many unique individuals visited your listing within a 24-hour period.
+As mentioned earlier, sessions indicate how many unique individuals have visited your listing within a 24-hour period.
 Those same individuals may leave your listing and look at others and then come back again minutes later, but that wouldn’t be considered as another session.